 The limitations of cryptographic agility in Bitcoin

-• The discussions on the Bitcoin Development Mailing List have unveiled a rich tapestry of opinions and analyses concerning the future of cryptographic practices within the Bitcoin network.
+• The discussions on the Bitcoin Development Mailing List have delved into the complexities of incorporating cryptographic agility and post-quantum cryptography within the Bitcoin ecosystem.

 Link to Raw Post